How Your Personal Health Record Helps Your Quest for Good Health

 “You can request prescription refills electronically and request to set-up appointments with your current providers,” Dr. Sunshine says.

-- Care coordination.
+Care coordination.
 You can choose to share your PHR with hospitals and other providers outside the UH health system.
-It also makes sharing information between UH locations more streamlined until UH Elyria, UH Parma, UH Portage, UH St. John and UH Samaritan medical centers migrate to the primary platform already in the UH core hospitals.

 As a consenting adult, you can also choose to allow access to your PHR information if you want to share it with your spouse, caregiver or other family members.

-“You can pull up information on your phone and show it to a provider,” says Dr. Sunshine.
+“You can pull up information on your phone and show it to a provider,” Dr. Sunshine says.
 “You have access to your information in an emergency.”

 Launched in October 2013, MyUHCare PHR has evolved and improved the services it provides.
 For more information about MyUHCare Personal Health Record, including how to sign up, visit MyUHCare online.